ztstat/precision-matrix-benchmark/README.md

 - **dpglasso (custom implementation)**
   A self-implemented dpglasso estimator based on coordinate-wise updates of the precision matrix.
-This implementation follows the dpglasso formulation but is written explicitly in this repository rather than calling the `dpglasso` package.
+This implementation follows the dpglasso formulation and is written explicitly in this repository due to a known issue in the `dpglasso` package.

 - **QUIC**
   Sparse inverse covariance estimation using the QUIC algorithm, implemented via